mikahama/hfst.net/README.md

 A C# implementation of HFST.
 The code is based on [HFST for Java](https://github.com/hfst/hfst-optimized-lookup/tree/master/hfst-optimized-lookup-java).

+## Installation

+You can install the [NuGet package](https://www.nuget.org/packages/MikaHamalainen.hfst/) in Visual Studio or use the command-line tools

+    dotnet add package MikaHamalainen.hfst

+After installing the package, you can import it like this:

+    using hfst;

 ## Usage

 You can load a transducer like this